mssohail/epistasis-inference/README.md

 ### Steps:

 1. Run AnalysisMPL_Epi_5sites_WithR_reg2_v2.m: This code estimates selection coefficients and epistasis terms for a five-locus system analyzed in Figure 4 of the paper.
-	-In Line 28, set numStrainsInInitialPop to 5, 10 and 20 to run for each data variability case one by one.
+In Line 28, set numStrainsInInitialPop to 5, 10 and 20 to run for each data variability case one by one.
 2. Run PlotMPL_Epi_5sites.m: This code takes the analysis of the previous step and prepares it for plotting.
-	-In Line 37, set numStrainsInInitialPop to 5, 10 and 20 to run for each data variability case one by one.
+In Line 37, set numStrainsInInitialPop to 5, 10 and 20 to run for each data variability case one by one.
 3. Run PlotMPL_Epi_FF4_NumStrains_4.m: This code plots Figure 4

-#----------------------------------------------------------------------------------

-5. Results shown in Figure 5
+## 5. Results shown in Figure 5

    Performance of MPL as a function fo data variability controlled by varying the number of replicates used for inference

-Steps:
+### Steps:

-5.1 -Run AnalysisMPL_Epi_5sites_rep.m: This code estimates selection
-     coefficients and epistasis terms for a five-locus system analyzed in Figure 5 of the paper.
+1. Run AnalysisMPL_Epi_5sites_rep.m: This code estimates selection coefficients and epistasis terms for a five-locus system analyzed in Figure 5 of the paper.
 	-For running the case of 3 replicates
 	 In Line 27, set numReps = 3
 	 In line 28, set numItr1 = 999
 	-For running the case of 5 replicates
 	 In Line 27, set numReps = 5
 	 In line 28, set numItr1 = 1000
-5.2 -Run PlotMPL_Epi_5sites_rep_new.m: This code takes the analysis of the previous step
-     and prepares it for plotting.
+2. Run PlotMPL_Epi_5sites_rep_new.m: This code takes the analysis of the previous step and prepares it for plotting.
 	-For running the case of 3 replicates
 	 In Line 48, set thisItrEnd = 3